dronetag/gira/README.md

 - west.yaml/yml
 - pubspec.yaml/yml

-Gira is especially usefull with [pre-commit](https://pre-commit.com) but is great for changelog enhancements when called as `gira --format markdown -r <previousTag>`
+Gira is especially useful with [pre-commit](https://pre-commit.com) but is great for changelog enhancements when called as `gira --format markdown -r <previousTag>`

 __Pssst__: works the best if your dependencies follow [semantic release](https://semantic-release.gitbook.io/semantic-release/) thus have tags in `vX.Y.*` format.